-- Use a small saw or sharp craft/utility knife to cut the openings you want to use.
-If you are planning to use manufactured door/window units, check that they will fit properly.
-Adjust openings as necessary, allowing for thickness of floor (3mm, about 1/8") at door opening. - 2.
+- Plan the location of the divider wall it does not have to go in the center - and draw a line on the floor, back wall and ceiling pieces for accurate placement.
+(Apply glue to this line when you install the wall.) - 2.
+Use a small saw or sharp craft/utility knife to cut the openings you want to use.
+If you are planning to use manufactured door/window units, check that they will fit properly.\ Adjust openings as necessary, allowing for thickness of floor (3mm, about 1/8") at door opening. - 3.
 Start with the back wall and a floor/ceiling piece.
 Stand the pieces on edge so that the long joint is vertical.
 Apply tape across the joint with the floor/ceiling piece outside, over the edge of the back piece and flush along the edge.
-Tape the next joint like the first, floor/ceiling piece outside over the edge of the back piece. - From the inside of the box, open the taped joints and apply glue along the length of the edge of the back piece (Fig 1.).
-Fold the joints closed again and add tape if needed to correct any warping.
-Clean away any excess glue. - 4.
-Make sure the window and door openings will be where you want them before proceeding. - 5.
-With the box still on end, apply glue to the three joined panel edges (Fig. 2) and set an end wall in place on top, making sure the joints are flush.
-Secure with masking tape and clean away any excess glue.
+Tape the next joint like the first, floor/ceiling piece outside over the edge of the back piece. - 4.
+From the inside of the box, open one of the taped joints and apply glue along the edge of the back piece (Fig. 1).
+Fold the joint closed again and add tape if needed to correct any warping.
+Repeat with the other joint.
+Clean away any excess glue. - 5.
+Make sure the windows and end wall door opening will be where you want them before proceeding.

-Tips:
+Tips

 - The kits are made of 3mm MDF, which is very thin, but they are sturdy and lightweight when assembled.
 The panels should be stored flat to protect against warping prior to assembly, but minor warping is easily corrected during assembly and will not affect the completed kit. - The boxes are designed to offer a great deal of versatility, so planning before assembly is the best way to get what you want. - Either side of the panels may be used, to allow alternate placement of the door and window openings. - The suggested window and door openings do not have to be used; the cutout pieces may be left in place and concealed by finishing materials (wallpaper, etc.).
 The cutting grooves may be filled in with wood putty (or similar) for better appearance, if needed. - Minimal, if any, sanding is needed prior to assembly.
-If you choose to sand, use a very fine grade and be careful not to round off the panel edges. - For best results, prime all surfaces interior and exterior - with gesso (or any other good primer/sealer) once the glue is dry.
+If you choose to sand, use a very fine grade and be careful not to round off the panel edges. - For best results, prime all surfaces interior and exterior with gesso (or any other good primer/sealer) once the glue is dry.